OmerGamie/build-three-real-world-python-applications-4379002/README.md

 ## Running Locally

-For instructions on how to run the code locally, please consult the [original repo's README](https://www.linkedin.com/learning/build-three-real-world-python-applications?dApp=59033956&leis=LAA).
+For instructions on how to run the code locally, please check the [original repo's README](https://www.linkedin.com/learning/build-three-real-world-python-applications?dApp=59033956&leis=LAA).

 ## Credits